-When is the best time to apply for a job teaching English abroad?
+When is the best time to apply for a job to Teach abroad?

 The TEFL world is your oyster whether you want to head off to teach abroad in another country or start teaching online.
 So when exactly is the best time to apply for a teaching job abroad or online?
 This all depends on what sort of position you want and where you are applying for.

-So you’ve just finished your TEFL course and you’re ready to tackle the TEFL world head on.
+So you’ve just finished your TEFL course and you’re ready to tackle the TEFL world head on and teach abroad.
 It’s time to start applying for jobs!
-The TEFL world is your oyster whether you want to head off to teach abroad in another country or start teaching online.
 You will want to get your application or CV sent just at the right time when schools are recruiting.
 If you send it earlier or later than the optimum time, there’s a chance that schools won’t reply to you as they’re not actively recruiting.
 Some will say they will keep your CV on file and contact you at a later date.
-While there may be some genuine intention to contact you later if a job arises and you made a good impression, most schools will simply forget and take a look at someone who has applied at “the right time” over digging through their emails for a CV that was sent months before.

 So when exactly is the best time to apply for a teaching job abroad or online?
 This all depends on what sort of position you want and where you are applying for.